Natale Bonifacio

-Natale Bonifacio de Sebenico (1537/38, in Sebenico – 23 February 1592, Sebenico) was a Venetian producer of engravings and woodcuts in Rome, where he lived and worked for most of his life.
+Natale Bonifacio de Sebenico (1537/38, in Šibenik – 23 February 1592, Šibenik) was a Venetian producer of engravings and woodcuts in Rome, where he lived and worked for most of his life.
 His plates are principally etchings.
 In 1590, he engraved for a book composed by Domenico Fontana, architect to Pope Sixtus V, concerning the laborious engineering of the moving and erection of the Vatican obelisk.